Brillant-95/psychic-waffle/README.md

-# psychic-waffle
+# Hello, Github!
-my first sql project
+This is my first repository I am learning github step by step! update README with my first message